Call-for-Code/OpenHarvest/README.md

 ## Project roadmap

-The project currently does the following things.

-- Feature 1
+- Feature 1:Dashboard UI displaying land and crop statistics
-- Feature 2
+- Feature 2: Farmer, crop, and lot registration
-- Feature 3
+- Feature 3:Connected to NoSQL DB

 See below for our proposed schedule on next steps after Call for Code 2021 submission.